Antiz96/Linux-Server/VMs/Alpine-Linux_Server_Template.md

 I basically follow the classic installation steps via `setup-alpine` with the following exceptions:

-- I do not create a regular user for my personal use during the install.
-Indeed, this will be handled by an ansible playbook.
+- I do not create a regular user during the install.
+Indeed creation / management, is handled post-install by an ansible playbook.
 I do create an "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Alpine-Linux_Server_Template.md#create-and-configure-the-ansible-user)).

 ### Switch to https repositories